alexpolt/alexpolt.github.io/src/memory.md

   ["Mental arithmetic"](http://www-groups.dcs.st-and.ac.uk/history/PrintHT/Mental_arithmetic.html).

-  What caught my eye is the description of the education effect on these abilities: with learning those they diminished.
+  What caught my eye is the description of the education effect on these abilities: with learning they diminished.
 And in fact for me, visually remembering numbers is harder than remembering associated shapes.
 So, in order to faster memorize the PI constant for example to a certain number of digits, I do something like this: